Matt-Shapiro/Radio-Simulator/README.md

 - Stores the heap index of songs in order to access songs in the heap in constant runtime
 - Updates indexes of the songs after they are played

-Accepts the following functions and parameters in the following format:
+MusicPlayer.cpp contains the implementation of every action Song.cpp and Time.cpp contain mostly just overloading operators, making it easier to read commands using cin Accepts the following actions and parameters in the following format:
 RUN [filename]
 - Runs a file with filename
 - A new command should appear on each line